zzstoatzz/portfolio/README.md

         M2minus[i] += (M2 - big*1.0*big)
     return ptr
 ```

-Using ffmpeg I stitched together images of the clusters after each new added bond to show the evolution of the network for widths of 4, 16, 32, and 64 nodes as shown:
+Using igraph (which I believe sits on top of matplotlib.pyplot) and ffmpeg I created and stitched together images of the clusters after each new added bond to show the evolution of the network for widths of 4, 16, 32, and 64 nodes as shown:

 <p align="center"><img src="percolation/1.gif" /></p>